Bluegorilla101/Albrank/README.md

 # Albrank
-A command line tool for maintaing ranked, and 'to-do' lists of albums.
+A command line tool for maintaining ranked, and 'to-do' lists of albums.